TakaakiFuruse/todo-list/README.md

-# Ruby Todos 1 0 Core Features
+# Ruby Todos 1.0 Core Features

 ##Learning Competencies

+* Create well-defined classes with a single responsibility
+* Identify and implement classes based on real world requirements
+* Implement clean and flexible interfaces between objects

 ##Summary

  This is the first of several iterations towards building a single-user command-line TODO application.
-Each iteration will involve addinging new commands and features.
+Each iteration will involve adding new commands and features.

 From the user's perspective, we want to build something that works like this: